Last updated:

 The stronger your income documentation, the less a landlord will care about your credit score.
 Many ITIN holders successfully rent by showing 3–6 months of bank statements demonstrating consistent income deposits.

-Handling the Credit and Background Check
+How Do I Handle the Credit and Background Check?

 Credit check with an ITIN